licongwang/pet-store/README.md

-This is a testing project, a simulation of a pet store.git
+This is a testing project, a simulation of a pet store